So you want to start lifting weights? Then you’ve come to the right place.

 This training program has three workouts per week, and in every workout, you will be training most of your major muscle groups.

-Full body workouts, where you train most of your major muscle groups several times per week, is by far the most effective way for a beginner to quickly build muscle and gain strength.
+Full-body workouts, where you train most of your major muscle groups several times per week, are by far the most effective way for a beginner to quickly build muscle and gain strength.

-Three full body workouts per week is perfect for the beginner.
+Three full-body workouts per week are perfect for the beginner.
 It provides frequent stimuli for your muscles to grow, while still giving you long enough rest between workouts to recover.

-You will be training three times per week, alternating between two different workouts.
+You will be training three times per week, alternating between two different barbell workouts.